mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ---

-The export format of Catapult's 10Hz GPS exports is ideal for analysis.
+The export format of Catapult's 10Hz GPS data isn't ideal for analysis.
 This article teaches you how you can tidy it using R.

 <!--more-->